storeon/svelte/README.md

 A tiny connector for [Storeon] and [Svelte]. ([Demo])

 Size is only 284 bytes (minified and gzipped).
-It uses [Size Limit] to control size
+It uses [Size Limit] to control size.

 Read more about Storeon [article].